omtorano/Exports-Metatranscriptomics/README.md

 less &lt;file&gt;

-search within less with /<search term>, use space bar to page down, :G for end of page :g for top
+search within less with /&lt;search term&gt;, use space bar to page down, :G for end of page :g for top

 history | less